A topic from the subject of Kinetics in Chemistry.

 Introduction

 The rate of a chemical reaction is the change in concentration of reactants or products per unit time.
-The rate law expresses the relationship between the rate of a reaction and the concentrations of the reactants involved.
+The rate law expresses the relationship between the reaction rate and the concentrations of the reactants involved.

 Order of Reactions